 Students may file an appeal with the Office of Financial Aid if you feel extenuating circumstances prevented you from meeting the Satisfactory Academic Progress standards prior to the next enrollment period.
-If allowed to continue on financial aid, you may be given terms that you must meet such as taking a reduced loan, must not drop courses, sign up for services at the Office for Student Persistence and Academic Success and must earn at least the minimum required G.P.A. for the semester.
+If allowed to continue on financial aid, you may be given terms that you must meet such as taking a reduced loan, not dropping courses, signing up for services at the Office for Student Persistence and Academic Success, and earning at least the minimum required G.P.A. for the semester.